Updated: Mar 1

 Also try to avoid weekends, because it tends to be overcrowded when the weather is nice (also avoid public holidays, obviously).
 If you don’t feel like bringing your own food, they have several restaurants/cafes in the park that can hook you up.

-Tickets are for 10 EGP for Egyptians and 15 EGP for foreigners (except on weekends, when the ticket is 20 EGP for foreigners).
+Tickets are for 25 EGP for adults and 15 EGP for kids (except on weekends, when the ticket is for 30 EGP for adults and 20 EGP for kids).

 You might also like: Cairo Sightseeing For Free: 10 Awesome Sites That Don’t Cost Anything To Visit